patrickcole/lists-and-notes/README.md

 # lists-and-notes

-Lists and notes worth sharing.
+My lists and notes worth sharing to others.
+I found that GitHub allows me to constantly come back to this repository to add more helpful information.